 Access Art Therapy is an art psychotherapy practice led by Aisling Fegan, known as Ash.
 Therapy sessions are available online, for people living across the United Kingdom and Ireland.

 What is art psychotherapy?

-Art therapy, also known as art psychotherapy is a type of psychological therapy that uses creative processes to access, communicate and contain thoughts and feelings that are too difficult to express with words alone - sometimes there simply are no words.
+Art psychotherapy (also called art therapy) is a type of psychological therapy that uses creative processes to access, communicate and contain thoughts and feelings that are too difficult to express with words alone - sometimes there simply are no words.